Bira/octopus-carnival/_posts/2022-11-22-goncharov.md

-In a GURPS Action or Cyberpunk campaign with supernatural elements, The Understanding is a -10-point Code of Honor, since it's informal but applies to people who are not your peers.
-Give Goncharov his cut and use it to support your community and fellow runners; hunt down and punish any who betray them[^3];
-never sell out; even if you need to do a job for a corp or a crime syndicate, never forget they're the enemy.
+In a GURPS Action or Cyberpunk campaign with supernatural elements, The Understanding is a -10-point Code of Honor, since it's informal but applies to interactions with people who are not your peers.
+Give Goncharov his cut and use it to support your community and fellow runners; hunt down and punish any who betray them[^3]; never sell out; even if you need to do a job for a corp or a crime syndicate, never forget they're the enemy.

 This code can work as a "pact" limitation for supernatural or cinematic traits related to being stealthy, discreet, or good at combat (yes, even Gunslinger or